Find and fix writing mistakes instantly

 One of the largest categories we’ll look at is indefinites.
 To start, here’s an indefinite pronouns list (fair warning, it’s long):

 We use these in a wide variety of situations, but they all have one thing in common: they don’t specifically identify a person, place, thing, or idea, but instead tend to draw attention to that very same lack of specificity.

 - The spy could be anyone.

 - Whoever wins the game will get a huge prize.

-Using one of these words indicates a lack of certainty about who or what, specifically, is doing the action.
+Using one of these words (from the indefinite pronouns list) indicates a lack of certainty about who or what, specifically, is doing the action.
 In the first sentence, we are told that every person in the scene might be the spy, even though only one of them actually is.
 In the second, the winner of the game has not yet been determined, so the possibilities are multiple.

-These can also be used to point out that all or none of a group are included in the action.
+These words (from the indefinite pronouns list) can also be used to point out that all or none of a group are included in the action.

 - Everything in the building is falling apart.

 Here, we can see how some members of the list of pronouns can be used in either concrete or abstract ways.
 The first sentence includes a prepositional phrase (in the building) to place a concrete limit on everything—we understand that everything here defines the group of things that are in the building.
 The second, however, uses nothing as an abstraction to denote a complete absence of possibilities.